snippets > protect-public-url-modsecurity-ingress-nginx-kubernetes-cluster

 Protect public URLs with ModSecurity for Nginx on a Kubernetes cluster

-If you’re using Ingress Nginx to manage public endpoints, ModSecurity is already installed, but it’s disabled by default.
+If you’re using Ingress Nginx to manage public endpoints, ModSecurity is already installed but disabled by default.
 To enable it, add the following to the ConfigMap ingress-nginx-controller:

 allow-snippet-annotations: "true"